Become Our Patron

 A Flying Car

 This is a vehicle capable of flight but it can also use ordinary roads to travel on.
 The more correct term would be: roadable aircraft.
-Basically it inherits certain properties of a car and airplane to combine them in one unique design.
+Basically it inherits certain properties of a car and airplane to combine them in one unique hybrid design.

 In the past there were a lot of attempts to build a flying car with the idea that you could take off whenever and were ever you like and fly to your destination without traffic problems.
 In reality, after take off, you become a pilot and therefore you need not only a drivers license but a license to fly too.

 With these hybrid designs there is just one problem: its neither a car or airplane.
 So the end result is something in between and the characteristics will probably suffer for both driving and flying.

 These days, most manufacturers of 'flying cars' have some form of oversized drone developed into a vehicle capable of carrying a person.
 With two or more electric motors/propellers one can hardly say that these contraptions are able to fly safe while not chopping legs or arms of bystanders.
 Anyway, the development is fun to watch.